How to use your Golf Stamp

-Your That’s My Ball Golf Ball Stamp is a cinch to use.
-We recommend you practice a few times on some old balls.
+Your That’s My Ball golf stamp is very easy to use.
+Whilst the ink is fast drying within about 15 seconds, we recommend applying the stamp well ahead of your round to ensure maximum durability and visibility.
+Once purchasing your stamp, it’s advisable to practice a few times on some old balls.
 That way you’ll get used to exactly how much pressure you need to use to get the perfect look.

 To see it in action watch this 60 second video.

-Or you can simply follow the steps to the right.
+Or you can simply follow the steps below:

 STEP ONE: Before use, ensure your golf ball is clean and dry.